NRCan/SOLACE/README.md

 The script [Example_script_grid.py](script/Example_script_grid.py) provides an example of how the code can be run.
 **In the example_script file**

-1. scaling_option: set to False if coefficients should be used to calculate the technical potential instead of the results from the inputted region, i.e. if  scaling up the results from the region used with lidar data to calculate a larger area.
+1. scaling_option: set to False if coefficients should not be used to calculate the technical potential instead of the results from the inputted region, i.e. if  scaling up the results from the region used with lidar data to calculate a larger area.
 Example: scaling up from the shaded POA calculated for Toronto,CA to calculate the province-wide results for Ontario
-2. region_names: List of names for regions in the study (name must match with the file names in the script\batch_inputs folders)
+2. region_names: List of names for regions in the study (name must match with the file names in the script/batch_inputs folders)
 3. starting_year: Starting year for the analysis
 4. ending_year: Ending year for the analysis
 5. file_location: Path to the directory for all output files (needs to be created prior to running).
 Should use the same file_location as for the Technical mode in order to use outputs from that mode.